cang/jobapp/README.md

     php artisan serve
 ```

-- Recruiters will using link http://localhost:8000/admin in order to create new companies, jobs
+- Administrator will using link http://localhost:8000/admin in order to create new companies, jobs
 - Job Seeker will using link http://localhost:8000 to find jobs

 ## Screenshoot and demo link

-### For Recruiters
+### For Administrator

 - Create Company
 <img src="https://i.ibb.co/Y32GqhW/company.png" alt="company" border="0" />